AKafakA/llm-emu/README.md

 cd /path/to/llm-emu && pip install -e .
 ```

+If plan to extend to other versions of vllm, just rebase this over the vllm target versions and address the potential conflication.
+Since the vllm changes is only appending new flags,  exposing internal status and wiring to the emulator mocker if enabled without modifying any vllm logics/functionality,
+the risk of major conflication is consider to be small.

 ### Path B — drop in the override files

 If you can't or don't want to apply the patch (e.g., a compiled wheel):